-Strict Client Authentication Strict Collector Authentication Comment Enabled Enabled Use this for highest available security.
+Strict Client Au- thentication Strict Collector Authentication Comment Enabled Enabled Use this for highest available security.
 You will need to install SIMs, if available on all pre-6.0 collectors and clients.
 Clients can refer to any program that connects to the Data Archiver.
 This includes Historian Administrator, Microsoft Excel, any OLE DB program, user written programs, or any other Proficy software.

-Enabled Disabled Use this if you are unable to upgrade collectors to the latest version if there is no SIM update for your collector.
-Disabled Enabled Use this if you have to support legacy clients and you are unable to install the SIM update on all clients.
+Strict Client Au- thentication Strict Collector Authentication Comment Enabled Disabled Use this if you are unable to upgrade collectors to the latest version if there is no SIM update for your collector.
+Disabled Enabled Use this if you have to support legacy clients and you are un- able to install the SIM update on all clients.
 Disabled Disabled Use this for maximum compatibility with existing systems.